Industry Standards

 - Serve as field training supervisors

 Badge Insignia: Sergeants typically wear three chevrons (three inverted V-shapes stacked vertically).
 These may appear directly on the badge or on separate shoulder or collar insignia.
-The three-chevron design is nearly universal across American law enforcement.
+The three-chevron design is nearly universal across American law enforcement, appearing on police, sheriff, and corrections sergeant badges alike.

 Promotion Requirements: Most departments require 3-7 years of experience, passing written examinations covering law and procedures, and demonstrating leadership potential through assessment centers or structured interviews.